 - Safety in numbers: Identify others who could help you (i.e., friends, party host, RA, police) - "I" statements: The conflict resolutions skills you learned in elementary school really do work.
-"I" statements focus on your feelings rather than criticizing the other person and include three parts: (1) state your feelings, (2) name the behavior, and (3) state how you'd like the person to respond. - Bringing it home: Showing someone how the impact of their behavior would feel if directed at them or someone they care about prevents them from dehumanizing the target of their behavior. (i.e., "I hope no one ever talks about you like that.")

-- Be a pal: Reframing the intervention as your attempt to help someone be successful/stay out of trouble. (i.e., "As your friend, I gotta tell you that the way you treat women at parties is not helping your reputation.") - Distraction can be the action: Distraction can keep things from happening, and snap people out of "comfort zone" behavior that come from sexism, homophobia, or racism.
+"I" statements focus on your feelings rather than criticizing the other person and include three parts: (1) state your feelings, (2) name the behavior, and (3) state how you'd like the person to respond. - Bringing it home: Showing someone how the impact of their behavior would feel if directed at them or someone they care about prevents them from dehumanizing the target of their behavior. (i.e., "I hope no one ever talks about you like that.") - Be a pal: Reframing the intervention as your attempt to help someone be successful/stay out of trouble. (i.e., "As your friend, I gotta tell you that the way you treat women at parties is not helping your reputation.") - Distraction can be the action: Distraction can keep things from happening, and snap people out of "comfort zone" behavior that come from sexism, homophobia, or racism.

-The Wellness Resource Center and other campus offices like The Butler Center offer workshops and trainings to learn the skills it takes to be a BADASS.
+The Wellness Resource Center and other campus offices like the Butler Center offer workshops and trainings to learn the skills it takes to be a BADASS.

 The sexual assault response coordinator is happy to work with individuals and groups to develop additional programs to meet the needs of the CC community.
-You can contact her at (719) 227-8101, email sarc@coloradocollege.edu or you can stop by her office in 219 Worner.
+You can contact her at (719) 227-8101, <a href="mailto:emai